WilsonBravo/IoT-control-actuators-from-a-web-page/README.md

 # IoT-control-actuators-from-a-web-page
-url para la página terminada:
+url of the web page:
 https://kawidihpoint.000webhostapp.com/